1992–93 Phoenix Suns season

-In the Western Conference First Round of the playoffs, the Suns faced elimination as they trailed 2–0 against the 8th-seeded Los Angeles Lakers.
-However, they won the next three games, including a 112–104 overtime home win in Game 5 to advance in the Western Conference Semi-finals, where they defeated the 5th-seeded San Antonio Spurs in six games.
-In the Western Conference Finals, they defeated the Seattle SuperSonics in a full seven-game series, on their way to the Finals before losing in six games to the Bulls.
+During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Barkley and Majerle were both selected for the 1993 NBA All-Star Game, as members of the Western Conference All-Star team, while Westphal was selected to coach the Western Conference.
+In addition, Majerle also participated in the NBA Three-Point Shootout, while Ceballos participated in the NBA Slam Dunk Contest for the second consecutive year; Ceballos won the Slam Dunk Contest the previous year.
+Majerle finished tied in fifth place in Defensive Player of the Year voting, while Ceballos finished tied in eleventh place in Most Improved Player voting, Ainge finished tied in second place in Sixth Man of the Year voting, with Chambers finishing in fifth place, and Westphal finished in fourth place in Coach of the Year voting.

-Barkley led the Suns in scoring and rebounding with 25.6 points and 12.1 rebounds per game, and also contributed 1.6 steals per game, and was named to the All-NBA First Team, while Dan Majerle finished second on the team in scoring with 16.9 points per game, contributed 1.7 steals per game, and finished tied in first place in the league with 167 three-point field goals, while being named to the NBA All-Defensive Second Team.
-Barkley and Majerle were both selected for the 1993 NBA All-Star Game, with Westphal coaching the Western Conference.
-In addition, point guard Kevin Johnson only played just 49 games due to hamstring and knee injuries, averaging 16.1 points, 7.8 assists and 1.7 steals per game, and rookie forward Richard Dumas (who was suspended for all of the previous season for violating the NBA's substance abuse policy), contributed 15.8 points, led the Suns with 1.8 steals per game and was selected to the NBA All-Rookie Second Team, despite only playing just 48 games due to injury.
-Cedric Ceballos provided the team with 12.8 points and 5.5 rebounds per game, while off the bench, sixth man Tom Chambers provided with 12.2 points and 4.7 rebounds per game, Ainge contributed 11.8 points per game and 150 three-point field goals, and first round draft pick Oliver Miller led the team with 1.8 blocks per game.
+In the Western Conference First Round of the 1993 NBA playoffs, the Suns faced elimination as they trailed 2–0 against the 8th-seeded Los Angeles Lakers; however, they won the next three games, including a 112–104 overtime home win in Game 5 to advance in the Western Conference Semi-finals, where they defeated the 5th-seeded San Antonio Spurs in six games.
+In the Western Conference Finals, they defeated the Seattle SuperSonics in a full seven-game series, and reached the NBA Finals for the second time in franchise history.
+In the 1993 NBA Finals, the Suns lost to Michael Jordan, Scottie Pippen, and the 2-time defending NBA champion Chicago Bulls in six games.
 Following the season, Chambers signed as a free agent with the Utah Jazz.

-The season saw the debut of the new "Streaking Sun" logo, which was featured on the front of the team's new jerseys.
+This season saw the debut of the new "Streaking Sun" logo alongside a changed shade of purple, which was featured on the front of the team's new jerseys.
 The new primary logo and uniforms would both remain in use until 2000.
-The season was also the Suns first at the new America West Arena (later renamed Talking Stick Resort Arena).
-The new arena had a regular season attendance of 779,943 in 41 home games, the fifth highest total attendance in the league.
+The season was also the Suns first at the new America West Arena; the new arena had a regular season attendance of 779,943 in 41 home games, the fifth highest total attendance in the league.
 The team sold-out the capacity 19,023 arena every game of the season.

-This was the last time the Suns would make the NBA Finals until the 2020–21 season.
+This was the last time the Suns would reach the NBA Finals until the 2020–21 season.